KillaW0lf04/CryptoTools/README.md

 Encoding can easily be done as follows:

 ```
-python aes.py "Attack at Dawn" "Password1" --encode
+python aes.py "Attack at Dawn" "Password1" --encrypt
-# Your encoded ciphertext is (in hex format):
+# Your encrypted ciphertext is (in hex format):
 # 072d9611db8bffa2a135fd24a12146a00de6948a7e260579a3bc46bea184
 ```

 Decoding can be performed using a similiar step:

 ```
-python aes.py 072d9611db8bffa2a135fd24a12146a00de6948a7e260579a3bc46bea184 "Password1" --decode
+python aes.py 072d9611db8bffa2a135fd24a12146a00de6948a7e260579a3bc46bea184 "Password1" --decrypt
-# Your decoded plaintext is:
+# Your decrypted plaintext is:
 # Attack at Dawn
 ```